Euro 2020: Top Tech Innovations Behind The Game

 Perhaps the most controversial and heavily debated, Video Assistant Referee, or VAR, is a team made of assistant referees, who review certain decisions made by the match referee by watching videos of the incident from numerous angles, to make sure the correct decision was made, and to overturn it if not.

-The main problems that fans have with the technology is that it interrupts the flow and excitement of games.
-Long stoppage times to asses pedantic offside moments where players are off by millimeters, and clear and obvious fouls being ignored are moments of frustration for players and fans.
+The main problem that fans have with the technology is that it interrupts the flow and excitement of games.
+Long stoppage times to assess pedantic offside moments where players are off by millimetres, and clear and obvious fouls being ignored are moments of frustration for players and fans.

 Football fans around the world remember the Frank Lampard goal that was disallowed at the 2010 world cup, resulting in the elimination of the English team, and very angry players and fans all over the globe.

 For those of you that haven’t watched it, you can here if you can bear the frustration.